Skip to main content

 “Making It” Doesn’t Exist

 The tendency is to become focused on “making it”.
-This will never actually happen because as someone who is passionate and driven, every time you reach your goal, you’ve already set a new one.
+This will never actually happen because as someone who is passionate and driven, every time you reach your goal, you will have already set a new one.

 It’s very important to have a vision and goals and these should constantly evolve but if you don’t enjoy the process of achieving them, what’s the point?